cliffordlab/cliffordlab.github.io/README.md

 ## _page_generators

-In the _page_generators folder, there are tools provided for easy updating of critical parts of the website - namely of which is the publications page.
+In the _page_generators folder, there are tools provided for easy updating of critical parts of the website.
+These tools are designed to be sufficiently extensible for adding new components to a page.
+Please, do not hard code anything and reinvent the wheel.
 Here are descriptions of the current page generator tools:

 ### pub_page_generator.py